 BVT can be used as a complementary treatment for diseases tied to both the immune system and the neurologic system, including:

-While bee venom shouldn’t be the first or only method of treatment for these conditions, that bee venom was able to boost the immune system and reduce some symptoms of these conditions in the body — partially thanks to bee venom’s anti-inflammatory effects.
+While bee venom shouldn’t be the first or only method of treatment for these conditions,

 It’s important to note that this research also indicates that bee venom can be a double-edged sword.
 Bee venom can cause side effects in many people, even if they aren’t allergic.
 Treatment must be considered carefully.